antonino3g/go-barber/README.md

 ## :books: go-barber

-Building a API using Node.js.
+Build a API using Node.js.

 This a repository back-end.
 Will be use with join with front-end and mobile.
 GoBarber